pester/Pester/README.md

 }
 ```

 See [migration script](https://gist.github.com/nohwnd/d488bd14ab4572f92ae77e208f476ada) for a script that does it for you.
 Improvements are welcome, e.g. putting code between `Describe` and `It` into `BeforeAll`.
+See [discovery and script setup](https://jakubjares.com/2020/04/11/pester5-discovery-and-script-setup/) and [importing ps files](https://jakubjares.com/2020/04/11/pester5-importing-ps-files/) article for detailed information.

 #### Review your usage of Skip